go-nunu/nunu-layout-advanced/README.md

 nunu run
 ```

-This command will start your Golang project and support file update hot reload.
+This command will start your Golang project and support hot-reloading of files.

 ### Compiling wire.go

-You can quickly compile your `wire.go` file using the following command:
+You can quickly compile `wire.go` using the following command:

 ```bash
 nunu wire